The Biff Group Sports Handicapping Service

 The independent handicap gives every matchup its proper context.
 When there’s a gap between our number and the Actual Number—that’s the appropriate starting point to dig in.
 Now we have the working context and we can analyze the subjective and the HPD, make reads, begin trying to discern what the oddsmakers are telling us with their number.
 Identify the concepts and rationale that explain why the oddsmakers have set the matchup where they did.
 You should not make a wager until you’ve at least endeavored to understand all you can about a side’s number.

 The independent handicap is the job.
 And that’s also where you start, always.
 There is no context, or your context is all fucked up—unless you’re starting with the independent handicap.
 Do that, do the job—and now you have the proper context to work on a given day’s slate of betting opps.
 Congrats.
+Now it's talent + experience.
 Now you can look at the written information that has value, is insightful.
 Log & analyze the betting data.
 And if at the end of that, you still feel good about your number—then that’s a spot where you’ve identified RVAL.
 But every move we ultimately make is centered around the betting data and line movement—and where a side positions us within the market, where we’re at on the OPBC continuum, and how it relates to recent side selection and concepts.
 That is everything to us, per our style.

 We could take over at the Westgate Las Vegas SuperBook as the A1A oddsmakers and the returns that they would see under our direction would be identical or better than the returns they’re seeing now and historically.
 I say that at the risk of sounding like a douche—but anybody who doesn’t think they’d be up to that challenge shouldn’t be giving anybody a goddamn pick.
 We have 50+ years combined experience analyzing the number and the betting data.
 We would absolutely get the Westgate their 50/50 ATS splits.

 CVC: ML & RL Correlation & Value Chart.
 A side’s ML number and RL number are married—but goddamn if they don’t run wild with some of them.
-You’ll see what we call a “10/20 split” on up to a “10/40” or more and just about everything in between.
+You’ll see a “10/20 straddle” on up to a “10/40” or more and just about everything in between.
 You’ll have High End numbers, Low End numbers, Home Dogs matter, the Total number effects the split (games that are more likely to be low scoring are less likely to see a final margin greater than 1.5 runs either way).
-You need to have historical instances of Moneyline and Run-line correlations charted.
+You need to have historical instances of Moneyline and Run-line correlations, charted.
 We’ve entered thousands of ML & RL correlations into our database so we know instantly what story the numbers are telling us and can spot what we call CVC Value.
 You need a ML & RL Correlation & Value Chart if you’re betting baseball.
 A Biff original and one of the many tools we’ve developed and have implemented for our summer MLB grinds.